Updated Mar 01, 2026

 Designing the Main App Screens

 Once your database is set up, it's time to bring your app to life by designing screens that showcase property listings and streamline booking workflows.
-Adalo's drag-and-drop builder makes it easy to create an intuitive and visually appealing interface.
+Adalo's drag-and-drop builder—described by users as "as easy as PowerPoint"—makes it simple to create an intuitive and visually appealing interface.
 The goal?
 Make browsing properties simple and booking as smooth as possible.

 Building the Home Screen and Property Listings